 Worship at St. Mary’s is lively.
 It is eclectic and rooted to our ancestors.
 It is the heartbeat of our life together.
 Regardless of which service you attend, it will begin with a call to worship, and we’ll hear readings from the old and new testaments of the Bible.
 After that, you’ll hear a sermon that will dig deeper and crack open the scriptures – hearing how they connect today as much as they have over the ages.

 And did we mention the music?
 There is singing, lots of joyful noise offered up by sweet and loud and soft and crackly and off-key but sincere voices, and at the 10:30am service, beautiful pieces by our adult choir or one of the children’s choirs or the handbell choir or the recorder consort (Why don’t they get to be called a choir?
 What’s a consort anyway?)
-The 7:45am service is without instrumentation.
+The 7:45am service is without music, but we can be quite chatty and fun.
 The 9:00am service music is at times both lively and contemplative, with simple to sing melodies and a wide variety of instruments.

 After the sermon, we will say our prayers for ourselves, and for the world, and the earth.
 After announcements, a financial offering for the sustaining of our ministry will be collected in gratitude to God’s many gifts.
 Visitors are not expected to participate, so no one will look at you funny if you let the plate pass you by.
 But, if there is something in your life you are grateful for and you wish to make an offering, that would be welcome too.